MINE4503 Surface Mining

 - Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; and (5) explain methods of blasting and the fundamentals of blast design.

-- Typically this unit is assessed in the following ways: (1) group project; (2) assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) group project; (2) assignment; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.